-- a.
+a.
 Discuss written exam timing with the exam cohort.
 The exam can be taken around November, April, or August.
-All comp exam-takers must take the written exam on the same day, in the same format (1 day or 2 half days) to standardize the exam. - b.
-Arrange oral exam with your doctoral committee, falling 2-3 weeks after the written exam. - c.
-Schedule both exams with Sherri Gilliland (sbg4@psu.edu) and obtain paperwork
+All comp exam-takers must take the written exam on the same day, in the same format (one day or two half days) to standardize the exam.

+- b.
+Arrange oral exam with your doctoral committee, falling two-three weeks after the written exam. - c.
+Schedule both exams with the Grad Staff Assistant and obtain paperwork